tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 ## What's a story?

 Acceptance criteria are usually discussed in terms of _user stories_ so it's worth while making sure we have a common understanding of what makes up a story.
-Agile processes often focus on stories as a way of gathering requirements and organising them into deliverable chunks that have _business value_.
+Agile processes often focus on stories as a way of gathering requirements and organising them into deliverable chunks that have _business value_[^fowler-definition].
 It's common to associate acceptance tests with individual stories.
 Once the test is passing, the story is considered finished.
 There's a close relationship between stories and acceptance testing.

+[^fowler-definition]: In [Planning Extreme Programming](http://amzn.to/14EflKC), Beck and Fowler describe a user story as "a chunk of functionality that is of value to the customer."

 Mike Cohen [describes user stories](http://www.mountaingoatsoftware.com/topics/user-stories) as follows.

 > "User stories are short, simple description of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system."

-He goes on to describe the typical template as something like
+He goes on to describe the typical template developed by Connextra

 > As a <type of user>, I want <some goal> so that <some reason>